New York City Fire Department: Film and television

 The 2002 documentary film 9/11 is footage of the 9/11 attacks filmed by FDNY James Hanlon, a firefighter from Ladder Co.
-1, and brothers Jules and Gedeon Naudet.
+1, and brothers Jules and Gédéon Naudet.
 It follows members of Engine 7/Ladder 1 and Battalion 1 on Duane Street in Lower Manhattan.
 The 2005 film Brotherhood: Life in the FDNY, focuses on Squad 252 in Brooklyn, Rescue 1 in Manhattan and Rescue 4 in Queens.

 The 2002 Sesame Street video Elmo Visits the Firehouse revolves around Elmo paying a visit to Engine Company 58, Ladder Company 26 of the FDNY to learn all about how firefighters do their jobs and how to "get low and go", after a fire at Hooper's Store scares him.

 A 2006 PBS documentary called Taking The Heat features the struggle of women to join the FDNY, and Brenda Berkman's part in it.

 Television series about FDNY have included Rescue Me, which ran from 2004 to 2011 and depicted the fictional life of firefighters in an FDNY firehouse.
 The NBC drama Third Watch ran from 1999 to 2005 and provided a fictionalized and dramatized depiction of the firefighters and paramedics of the FDNY and police officers of the New York City Police Department.

 In 2015, the twenty-seventh season of The Amazing Race featured a tribute to the FDNY's 150th anniversary.

+The 2019 the semi-autobiographical film King of Staten Island, directed by and starring Pete Davidson, makes reference to Davidson's father, Staten Island firefighter Scott Matthew Davidson while exploring the impact of his death in the September 11 attacks on his son.